What Is Cancer Misdiagnosis?

 What Injuries Can Be Caused By Doctor’s Cancer Misdiagnosis

 Modern medicine has made tremendous advances in the diagnosis and treatment of cancer.
 In most types of cancer, early detection is the key to survival, since over time cancer cells multiply and eventually spread or metastasize to different parts of the body.
 In addition to an increased likelihood of dying from cancer itself, delayed cancer treatment often means more invasive and aggressive treatment, increasing the chance of death or severe damage as a side effect or complication.
 For that reason, medical care throughout the United States seeks to diagnose and treat cancer as early as possible.
-Types of harm caused by delayed damage of cancer can include:
+Types of harm caused by delayed misdiagnosis of cancer can include:

 - Inoperable cancer